Taiko2k/Tauon/docs/guide.md

 ### Gallery View

- - To enter gallery view, click VIEW->(Upper right icon) or press mouse button 4 (if you have a 5 button mouse).
+ - To enter gallery view, click VIEW->(2nd icon from top) or press mouse button 4 (if you have a 5 button mouse).
- - Clicking an album plays it.
+ - Clicking an album picture plays the album.
- - Right clicking an album shows its position in the playlist.
+ - Right clicking an album shows its position in the playlist on the left.
- - To select an album using the keyboard, press tab to toggle keyboard control mode.
+ - To select an album using the keyboard: Press tab to toggle keyboard control mode.

+### Global search (new in v2.8.0)

+To search for an Album, Artist, Track or Genre; simply start typing a search query.

+Use UP and DOWN keys to navigate shown results and press ENTER to select.

+For albums and tracks, the first matching result will be played, for artists and genres, a new playlist of matching results will be created.

-### Quick Search
+### Quick Find in playlist

 1. Use LEFT and RIGHT keys to switch to the playlist containing the track you wish to search for.
-2. Press the backslash key or Ctrl+F to open the search box.
+2. Press the backslash key or Ctrl+F to open the find box.
 3. Type word fragments separated by spaces.
 For example, to locate a track named 'Coldplay - Clocks' you could try enter the search text 'col clo'.

  - Use UP and DOWN keys to navigate any matching results in the playlist.
 Press enter key to play the selected track.
  - Press Shift+Enter to create a new playlist of all matching results
- - Press Shift+A to search currently playing artist name
+ - Press F4 to search currently playing artist name

 ##### New Playlist from folder path fragment:

 This function filters tracks to a new playlist that only contains tracks that have a given folder name fragment in their file path.

-1. Press the backslash key '\' or Ctrl+F to open search entry.
+1. Press the backslash key '\' or Ctrl+F to open find box.
 2. Begin text with a forward slash '/', then type part of a folder path to filter for.
 (Capitalization will be ignored but used for playlist title)
 3. Press Enter to create the new playlist.